Kristfur/powdery_mildew_detection/README.md

 ## Final Result

 The model met the required accuracy of +97% with an accuracy of over 99% on the validation set.
+The model used for the dashboard is v2, as it is the most accurate.

 ## Deployment